-The Department of Neurology at the University of Texas Houston Medical School has a position open for the 2017 and 2018 fellowship in Magnetoencephalography and Neurosurgical epilepsy.
+The Department of Neurology at the University of Texas Houston Medical School has a position open for the 2020 fellowship in Magnetoencephalography and Neurosurgical epilepsy.
 The fellowship position is for one year and begins July 1st.
 Applicants must have completed a residency program in neurology, child neurology or general psychiatry accredited in the United States or Canada.

 The Clinical MEG/Neurosurgical Epilepsy Fellow Program, which is a non ACGME accredited one year training program involving in-depth hands-on data analysis, interpretation and application of advanced diagnostic techniques, with a focus on magnetoencephalography (MEG), electrocorticography (ECoG), intracranial EEG (including both subdural grids and stereo EEG), and cortical mapping.
 This program is one of only a few such formalized one-year training programs in the U.S. or Canada.
 Ideally this person would be a 2nd year fellow who has already completed epilepsy fellowship training.